Skip to main content

 1. Scaffold an asset

-You can use the dg scaffold command to scaffold a new asset underneath the defs folder.
-For this example, we'll scaffold an asset named my_asset.py, and write it to the defs/assets directory.
+You can use the dg scaffold defs command to scaffold a new asset underneath the defs folder.
+In this example, we scaffold an asset named my_asset.py and write it to the defs/assets directory:

-Once this is done, we can see that a new file has been added to this location, and view its contents.
+Once the asset has been scaffolded, we can see that a new file has been added to defs/assets, and view its contents:

 tree